radianag/dvrk_calibrate/README.md

 Description
 ====================
-This package uses optical trackers to calibrate the RCM position and rotation of any PSM/ECM manipulator of the da Vinci Research Kit.
+Rospackage to recieve optical tracking data while running robot to calibrate the RCM position and rotation of any PSM/ECM manipulator of the da Vinci Research Kit.

 # Author
 Radian Azhar Gondokaryono: ragondokaryono@wpi.edu

 # Install dvrk_calibrate and dependencies VRPN and vrpn_client_ros